mggg-states/IN-shapefiles/README.md

 This shapefile uses a NAD83/Indiana East (ft) projection (ESPG:2965).

 ## Rating
 We give these shapefiles an A rating.
 All data was obtained from the state government and was processed by MGGG staff.
+Discrepancies from state-reported totals are....